SAP/cloud-identity-developer-guide/docs/concepts/AuthorizationChecks.md

 ## Declarative Authorization Checks
 Instead of manually implementing authorization checks in the code, it is sometimes more elegant to impose them automatically with declarations for required privileges.
-As CAP applications are role-based, the standard `@restrict` and `@requires` annotations are used to make checks for roles with AMS.
+For example, in CAP applications, the standard `@restrict` and `@requires` annotations are used to make checks for roles with AMS.
 In non-CAP applications, there are other ways to impose authorization checks by defining required privileges (i.e. *action*/*resource* pairs) on service endpoints:

 ::: code-group